…Maybe you’re here from my post about how I get my free birth-control.

 I have used the Plan B pill, both generic and name brand.
 It is usually sold at Drug Stores/Pharmacies; price ranges from $30 – $60.

-Plan B works best if taken NO MORE THAN 3 DAYS AFTER unprotected sex.
+Plan B works best if taken NO MORE THAN 3 DAYS but up to 5 AFTER unprotected sex.
 If you are already pregnant, this is not an option for you.
 There are more types of pills, and options depending on your situation.

 Check here to find out more.

 Look at the main ingredients of the Plan B pills.
 Ask questions to the Pharmacist on duty.
 They will tell you generic does the same as the name brand, but I will attest that name brand is a little easier on the stomach.

 The following paragraph is taken directly from Planned Parenthood’s website, and their article concerning this issue.
 Only the next paragraph is not my own work.

 “Plan B One-Step usually costs about $40-$50.
 Next Choice One Dose, Take Action, and My Way generally cost less — about $15-$45.
 You can also order a generic brand called AfterPill online for $20 + $5 shipping.
 (AfterPill can’t be shipped quick enough to use if you need a morning-after pill right now, but you can buy it and put it in your medicine cabinet in case you need it in the future.)” -Planned Parenthood

 I agree with Planned Parenthood, buy condoms and a Plan B for backup and keep it in your medicine cabinet.

 Pregnancy Tests: Dollar Tree, Walmart, etc almost anywhere sells them.